azu/git-commit-push-via-github-api/README.md

 # git-commit-push-via-github-api

 Git commit and push by using GitHub API.

-No depended Git binary.
+No depended on Git binary.

 ## Install